After Giving Oakland Schools Measure G1 Money, District Now Taking It Back — Leaving Principals With Yet Another Deficit | East Bay Express

 Until earlier this month, Elmhurst Community Prep, a middle school in deep East Oakland, was preparing to hire a new Spanish teacher for next school year.
 A new drama department in collaboration with a partner school was also in the works, as well as increased funding to bolster arts education.

 This was all thanks to Measure G1, a parcel tax Oakland voters approved last November.
-G1 increases teacher salaries, and provides support for middle-school programs in the arts and languages — especially for schools like Elmhurst, where 97 percent of students are classified as socioeconomically disadvantaged.
+G1 increases teacher salaries and provides support for middle-school programs in the arts and languages — especially for schools like Elmhurst, where 97 percent of students are classified as socioeconomically disadvantaged.

 “It was exciting that there was a commitment from the taxpayers of Oakland to say these things matter to us,” said Elmhurst Principal Killian Betlach, who explained he initially didn't think the money would come through until next year.

-Note: This post has been updated with a statement from OUSD